icewolfz/jiMUD/docs/preferences.md

 - `Show character manager onload` open the character manager when the client first loads.
 - `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses
 - `Theme` the theme for the main client window
+- `Show Experience Needed as Progressbar` display the experience needed value as a progress bar
 ## Display

 - `Font` The font for the display area, mono spaced fonts work the best.